 - You’ll have multiple periods to repay.
 Loan terms for signature loans can range from several months to several years.

 - Most direct lenders will report credit history to the credit reporting agencies like Experian, TransUnion, and Equifax.
-For example, if you have a loan from Possible Finance, as you repay the loan in installments, Possible will report your payments to all three credit bureaus.
+For example, if you have a loan from Possible Finance, as you repay the loan in installments, Possible will report your payments to two credit bureaus.
 And you don’t need good credit to qualify.

 - Funding can usually take several business days.
 Rarely will you be able to receive funds from a signature loan the same day you fill out your loan request, apply and get approved.